Table of Contents

-Even though they may look troubling, toadstools in your lawn is actually a great sign.
+Even though they may look troubling, having toadstools on your lawn is actually a great sign.
 It means your grass has a healthy ecosystem and enough nutrients to thrive.

-But that doesn’t mean you should keep them around.
-You never know if the toadstools on your lawn are poisonous, which can be worrying if your kids or pets play outside.
+However, that still doesn’t mean you should keep them around.
+You never know if the toadstools on your lawn are poisonous, which can be worrying if you have kids or pets that play outside.

 If you’re looking for a quick and easy way to get rid of toadstools (and prevent them from recurring), here’s everything you need to know about what causes toadstools and how you can get rid of them for good.

-The most important thing to know about toadstools on your lawn is that they’re not a sign of a serious fungal infection.
-It’s usually just that you’ve created the perfect ecosystem for toadstools to thrive.
+The most important thing to know about toadstools on your lawn is that they’re not a sign of a serious fungal infection, so don’t panic!
+It’s usually just that you’ve created the perfect ecosystem for toadstools to thrive – hurrah!

 Most of the time, a toadstool outbreak on your lawn is caused by things like:

-- Changes in temperature or moisture levels – Toadstools love cool and damp conditions.
-That’s why autumn often invites toadstools onto your lawn.
+- Changes in temperature or moisture levels – Toadstools love cool, damp conditions.
+That’s why autumn often invites toadstools to the lawn.
 Shady areas beneath trees or shrubs are particularly at risk, especially since they shed a lot of debris.

 - It’s a new lawn – If you’ve laid new turf, you may spot toadstools almost immediately afterwards.
 This is usually because harvesting and laying turf can stimulate any fungi spores that were hiding within.

-Contrary to what you may think, toadstools aren’t normally bad for your lawn.
+Contrary to popular belief, toadstools aren’t normally bad for the lawn.
 It just means that your grass is healthy and full of nutrition.
 If you leave the toadstools to break down naturally, they can provide even more nutrition for your grass.

-They can however spread very easily, through mowing or even walking across the grass.
+They can, however, spread very easily – which isn’t the best.
+Simply mowing the lawn or walking across the grass can spread fungal spores.
 If you want to avoid a ring of mushrooms smothering your lawn, it’s best to nip it in the bud and get rid of them while they’re small.

 When it comes to eating lawn toadstools, it’s not recommended.
-Most aren’t poisonous, but some can be.
-Unless you’re an expert, it’s hard to tell the difference.
+Unless you’re an expert, it’s hard to tell the difference between poisonous and non-poisonous toadstools.
+Some lawn toadstools are poisonous.
 If you have kids or pets, it’s a good idea to remove toadstools to prevent them from being consumed accidentally.

-How to Get Rid of Toadstools in Your Lawn
+How to Get Rid of Toadstools on Your Lawn

 1. Pull Them Out

 A quick and easy way of getting rid of toadstools on your lawn is to simply pull them out.
-If you can, try to remove the root at the same time, as you do with weeds.
+If you can, try to remove the root at the same time just like you would with weeds.
 Otherwise, the mushrooms will just sprout again.

-To be on the safe side, use gloves whenever you handle toadstools and wash your hands afterwards.
-Toadstools are not usually poisonous, but they can be.
+To be on the safe side, use gardening gloves or plastic gloves whenever you handle toadstools and make sure to wash your hands afterwards.
+As mentioned, toadstools are not always poisonous, but they can be.
 Taking extra safety measures won’t do any harm.